Next: Database consistency, Previous: Export and Import, Up: The GNU database manager [Contents][Index]

 Crash tolerance provides a better way of recovery, because it restores both structural and logical consistency.
 See Crash Tolerance, for a detailed discussion,

-Next: Database consistency, Previous: Flat files, Up: Top [Contents][Index]
+Next: Database consistency, Previous: Export and Import, Up: The GNU database manager [Contents][Index]